redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

     - The four core attributes in HTML are `class`, `title`, `id` and `style`.

-    - The `class` attribute connects an element to a stylesheet.
+    - The `class` attribute assigns an HTML element for use with cascading style sheet.
 This attribute is commonly used in cascading style sheet (CSS), which will not be used in this lesson.

     - The code below shows other `core attributes` being used.